-The Company continues to work closely with its financial advisor, Canaccord, to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
-Discussions with potential partners are advancing and our goal is to finalize a transaction by the end of the fiscal year.
+The Company continues to work closely with its financial advisor, Canaccord Genuity Corp., to evaluate ongoing interest from potential capital providers and global strategic partners that seek to accelerate development of the Rose Lithium-Tantalum project.
+As part of the process, Critical Elements and Canaccord Genuity Corp. have been in contact with a number of logical potential strategic parties, including OEMs, cathode manufacturers and battery cell manufacturers.